markisus/unzig/README.md

 =====
 Forked from ziglang:master tag: 0.10.1

-The sole purpose of this fork is to add a flag --allow-unused (shorthand -u) to disable Zig's unused variable compilation error.
+The sole purpose of this fork is to add a flag --allow-unused (shorthand -u) to disable Zig's unused variable compilation error using [this patch.](https://github.com/markisus/unzig/commit/86b1435a7992bfc1197a7930ea92e93cf402663a)

 The flag is available for the following commands.
 `zig build -u ...`